yougun-han/Data-Warehouse/README.md

 ## Description <a name="Description"></a>
 This project is completed as a part of [Udacity](https://www.udacity.com/) Data Engineering Nanodegree Program.

-The goal of the project is to design data warehouse for a fictitous music stream company, Sparkify and implement it in AWS cloud service
+The goal of the project is to design data warehouse for a fictitous music stream company, Sparkify and implement it in AWS cloud service.

 ### Introduction <a name="Introduction"></a>
 A startup called Sparkify wants to analyze song and user activity data on their new music streaming app and provide a personalised experience to the users.
 One of the examples would be building a music recommendation system based on user's preference like a favourite genre and/or artist.
 This will increase the quality of user experience and potentially reduce the customer churn rate.
 Additionally understanding the general trend of the music industry would be beneficial to the company in a way that the app service can provide the users additional recommendation according to the up-to-date music trend.